samanthagottlieb/makersbnb/README.md

 As a user
 So that I can best advertise my home(s)
-I want to be able to give it a; name, short description, price per night
+I want to be able to give it a name, short description, price per night

 As a user
 So that I can specify when my home(s) is available